 Nature of the relationship with their readers differs in both professions.

-You may also like to read; How To Kick Start a Successful Blog in 2019 With 7 Simple Steps
+You may also like to read; How To Kick Start a Successful Blog With 7 Simple Steps

 5. Medium they use.This is another very common but important difference between bloggers and journalists.